cdapio/cdap/cdap-docs/faqs/source/general.rst

 What version of Java SDK is required by CDAP?
 ---------------------------------------------
 The latest version of the JDK or JRE version 7 or version 8 must be installed in your environment; we recommend the Oracle JDK.
+CDAP is tested on both the Oracle JDK and the OpenJDK.

 What version of Node.js is required by CDAP?
 --------------------------------------------